 For Children - Congratulations on your new child!
 Parents and Godparents are asked to attend the preparation class one time.
 We offer this class on the second Saturday of each month (not in December) at 10:00am.
 The class can be completed before or after the child is born.
 A child may have one or two godparents (also called sponsors); if two are chosen, they must be male and female.
 In order for someone to be eligible as a godparent they must be chosen by the parents, have the ability and the intention to fulfill the role, be at least 16 years of age, and be a confirmed Roman Catholic, already received the Most Holy Eucharist, is leading a life in harmony with the Catholic Faith and will be a good role model for the child being baptized, and be neither the father nor the mother of the child.

-Baptisms at the Lynn Catholic Collaborative are held on the first Sunday of each month at 1:00pm at Sacred Heart Parish, and the third Saturday of the month at 2:00pm at Saint Mary Parish or at a regularly scheduled Sunday Mass (During Advent Baptisms are held during Sunday Mass only) Schedule subject to change due to Parish activities.
+Baptisms at the Lynn Catholic Collaborative are held on the first Sunday of each month at 1:00pm at Sacred Heart Church, and the third Saturday of the month at 2:00pm at Saint Mary Church or at a regularly scheduled Sunday Mass (During Advent Baptisms are held during Sunday Mass only) Schedule subject to change due to Parish activities.

 Please call the Collaborative Office to sign up for a Baptism Preparation Session 781-598-4907 or if you need more information.